The Essence of Stage Presence

 “To be on stage is to be in charge.”

-Take a moment to recall the stage presence of some memorable soloists: Don’t they convey a sense of authenticity and enjoyment?
+Take a moment to recall the stage presence of some memorable soloists: Don’t they convey authenticity and enjoyment?

-It may seem that stage presence would be akin to personality – largely inborn.
-In fact, projecting a commanding presence involves skills that any musician can learn.
+In fact, projecting a commanding presence from the stage involves skills that any musician can learn.

 1. Preparation

-Thorough artistic preparation empowers us to be secure and expressive under the lights.
+Thorough artistic and technical preparation underpins our ability to be secure and expressive under the lights.

-Similarly, smart organization ahead of an event ensures that we arrive on time, in a positive mood, and with all of our equipment ready.
+Similarly, smart organization ahead of events ensures that we arrive on time, in a positive mood, and with all of our equipment ready.

 2. Desire

-When we’re not only prepared but also passionate about sharing our music, our enthusiasm draws listeners in.
+When we’re not only prepared but also passionate about sharing our music, our commitment draws listeners in.

 3. Strength